 Clara Johnson mentioned both the DTSC and RWQCB have stated they need to know what the land use will be before they can determine the level of cleanup that will be required and that the highest level of cleanup is required for residential use.
-Ms. Johnson itemized her concerns, which are provided as a separate submittal (see Attachment A).
+Ms. Johnson itemized her concerns, which are provided as a separate submittal [attached to these minutes as an addendum].